 The following scenarios describe how NPOESS data consumers may use the tool.

-Read a Variable Using a C Program
+Read a Variable Using a the netCDF-4 library with a C Program

 A user would like to open an NPOESS data product file and read data of the “Radiance” variable using the following C program.